 If pasta is your favorite go-to meal, you’re in luck!
 Starting on Phase 2 of the South Beach Diet, you can enjoy a variety of healthy whole-wheat, whole-grain, or spelt pastas, or one of the newer gluten-free varieties made from brown rice, corn, or quinoa.
-In fact, pasta can be a very nutritious meal as long as you choose the right accompaniments.
-Fresh vegetables, reduced-fat cheese, and/or a lean protein, such as turkey meatballs, shrimp or other shellfish, or grilled chicken or turkey breast, are all healthy add-ins.
+In fact, pasta can be a very nutritious meal as long as you choose the right add-ins.
+Fresh vegetables, reduced-fat cheese, and/or a lean protein, such as turkey meatballs, shrimp or other shellfish, or grilled chicken or turkey breast, are all healthy choices.
 Here are some delicious ways to prepare your favorite pasta dishes South Beach Diet-style:

 a Phase 1-friendly “pasta.”

 An easy pasta swap for Phase 1 is to halve and seed a small spaghetti squash, microwave

 or bake it, and use a fork to scrape out the “spaghetti-like” strands.
 Serve with

 tomato sauce and a little freshly grated Parmesan.

 2, go for healthy pasta.